Category

 9. Heat exposure and illness

-OSHA put a focus on heat regulations in 2022, bringing the issue to the forefront of workplace safety training.
-It would be easy to think of it as a seasonal risk for warmer months, but workers in factories and confined spaces can experience heat stress in the dead of winter.
+OSHA focused on heat regulations in 2022, bringing the issue to the forefront of workplace safety training.
+It’s easy to think of it as a seasonal risk in warmer months, but workers in factories and confined spaces can experience heat stress in the dead of winter.

 Guiding questions